Datavirke/datavirke.dk/content/posts/typesafe-uuids-for-rust/index.md

 This solves the problem, and with a few implementations and derives you've practically got all the usability of a `Uuid`, as well as the type-safety expected of a good API.

 ...
-But if you're writing an application past a certain scale, implementing and re-implementing `Deref`, `AsRef`, and so on, for every single uniquely identifiable object in your domain becomes a bit of a chore, and if it wasn't for the relative simplicity of those trait implementations, probably an error-prone one too.
+But if you're writing an application past a certain scale, implementing and re-implementing `Hash`, `AsRef`, and so on, for every single uniquely identifiable object in your domain becomes a bit of a chore, and if it wasn't for the relative simplicity of those trait implementations, probably an error-prone one too.